ibnlanre/portal/README.md

     }
     ```

-4. Use the `usePortal` hook to access the state with another component:
+4. Use the `usePortal` hook to access states created within other components:

 ```js
 function MyComponent() {